-Is there a deadline for submitting votes by Internet, telephone or mail?
+Is there a deadline for submitting proxies electronically or by telephone or mail?

-Proxies submitted over the Internet or by telephone as described above must be received by 11:59 pm EST, on February 22, 2010.
+Proxies submitted electronically or by telephone as described above must be received by 11:59 pm EST on February 21, 2011.

-Proxies submitted by mail should be received before 10:00 am EST, on February 23, 2010.
+Proxies submitted by mail should be received before 10:00 am EST on February 22, 2011.